Logo

 Enya adopted a composing and songwriting method that has deviated little throughout her career.

-Enya considered "Fallen Embers" from A Day Without Rain a perfect time when the lyrics reflect how she felt while writing the song.
+Enya considered "Fallen Embers" from A Day Without Rain a perfect example of the lyrics exactly reflecting the feeling.

 Enya expressed the difficulty in recreating her studio-oriented sound for the stage.